SHORE EXCURSIONS CREDIT

 HIGHLIGHTS

-• Learn about the indigenous flora and fauna from the naturalist guide.
+• Learn about the native flora and fauna.

 HELPFUL HINTS